appsemble/appsemble/packages/studio/pages/docs/02-guides/resources.md

 `/api/apps/{appId}/resources/person/{id?}`, supporting basic `CRUD` (create, read, update and delete) actions.

 > Note: By default all resource actions are private.
-In order to access these, refer to
+In order to allow access to them, refer to
 > [Securing resources](#securing-resources).

 ## type